MinaFaried3/Cozmo-Shop-App-/README.md

-###Cozomo shop app
+###Cozmo shop app

-Cozomo is a shop app with bloc state management and rest api
+Cozmo is a shop app with bloc state management and rest api

 the api : https://www.getpostman.com/collections/3223d639447a8524e38f